kiwi0fruit/jats/README.md

 ## 4. Socionics reference types names vs. MBTI types names

 In my translation of Socionics types names to English the first part shows cognitive functions stack (see 7.
 Model A chapter).
-And the second 4 letter code (if needed) shows the position on 4 axes IE, SN, FT, JP that can be measured by MBTI or Big Five tests (where MBTI J/P axis measures roughly the same as big Five conscientiousness).
+And the second 4 letter code (if needed) shows the position on 4 axes I/E, S/N, F/T, +R/−R (J/P) that can be measured by MBTI or Big Five tests (where MBTI J/P axis measures roughly the same as big Five conscientiousness).
 MBTI does not have counterpart types for introverts.
-For example the closest counterpart for TiN.intj. is INTx that is one of two types INTJ/INTP (or their mixture).
+For example the closest counterpart for INT+IR is INTx that is one of two types INTJ/INTP (or their mixture).

 ### 4.1 Gulenko's Temperaments translated